 Foreign currency transactions are translated into the functional currency using exchange rates at the date of the transaction.
 Foreign exchange gains and losses from settlement of such transactions and from translation of monetary assets and liabilities denominated in foreign currency at the reporting date exchange rates are recognized in the Statement of Profit and Loss.
-Foreign exchange gains and losses are presented in the Statement of Profit and Loss on a net basis within other income/ expenses.
+Foreign exchange gains and losses are presented in the Statement of Profit and Loss within other income/ expenses.